kriton1/Emergency_Service_Analytics/README.md

 <b>Emergency Service Analysis</b></br>
 <p></p>
 The Project aims to generate insights from an ambulance service where a patient calls 555.
-A staff member will receive the call (Time Recorded) and </br>assign a despatch code, once the despatch code has been assigned.
+A staff member will receive the call (Time Recorded) and assign a despatch code, once the despatch code has been assigned.
 The Ambulance will then leave the station (Time Recorded).</br> The Ambulance will then arrive at the patient's house (Time Recorded).
 The Ambulance will then arrive at the Hospital (Time Recorded). </br>Then there is one final Timestamp for when the job is complete.</br>
 <p></p>
 <b>Key indicators</b></br>
 <li>No of calls</li>